Management - Eventor

 Edit a Listener

 Editing a Listener can modify its configuration and the information it requires.
 The Example below is for a Listener that would perform the action of sending an email to a customer, so it requires certain data to be able to perform that.
-Logically, in this case, that would include the user to whom the email would be send and a base for the email (а template).
+Logically, in this case, that would include the user to whom the email would be sent and a base for the email (а template).

 The Listener can be modified in its name, description, and fields.
 Already existing fields can be removed or modified, and new ones can be added, depending on how the Listener needs to be edited.